scrubware/startup/README.md

 ## 🚀 AWS deliverable

-For this deliverable I did the following.
-I checked the box `[x]` and added a description for things I completed.

 - [x] **Server deployed and accessible with custom domain name** - [My server link](https://yourdomainnamehere.click).

 ## 🚀 HTML deliverable

-For this deliverable I did the following.
-I checked the box `[x]` and added a description for things I completed.

 - [x] **HTML pages** - Four pages for Login, Account Management, Feed, and Creating Posts were created (index.html, account.html, feed.html, post.html).
 - [x] **Proper HTML element usage** - Header/Footer/Main/Body tags were used to sort content, proper tags were used for content types.